-The coursework and information presented below describe those aspects of the programs of particular interest to students choosing to study and conduct research in the areas of medical microbiology which are traditionally found in a medical center.
+The coursework and information presented below describe those aspects of the concentration of particular interest to students choosing to study and conduct research in the areas of medical microbiology, which are traditionally found in a medical center.

-Students seeking information concerning admission to the graduate program in medical microbiology, training, and research opportunities or teaching and research assistantships in the department should contact the chairperson of the department.
-For further information, see www. ttuhsc.edu/som/microbiology.
+Students seeking information concerning admission to medical microbiology, training, and research opportunities or teaching and research assistantships in this concentration should contact the School of Medicine Department of Microbiology and Immunology.
+For further information, see www.ttuhsc.edu/som/microbiology.